 Face masks are mandatory unless climbing, eating or drinking

-We're making our masks policy clearer to bring it in line with the latest advice from the Association of British Climbing Walls:
+Our face masks policy is designed to keep customers and climbers safe, in line with the latest advice from the Association of British Climbing Walls:

 Masks are encouraged at all times, and are mandatory unless you are climbing, eating or drinking.